philippberens/lifespan/analysis.md

     ## Bayes factor type: BFlinearModel, JZS

 Under these default priors (assuming for example that both models are equally likely *a priori*), the models receive approximately equal support from the data (the Dong et al model is favoured with an odds ratio of 1.24-to-1).

+Changing the priors of BayesFactor from "medium" to "ultrawide" on the standardised effect size scale did not appreciably affect these conclusions; with ultrawide effect-size priors the simpler model is now preferred with odds of 1.09-to-1.

 ### Bayesian estimation of model parameters